alessandrocuzzocrea/garden/src/notes/designing-games.md

 - The "immersive fallacy" (coined by designer Eric Zimmerman) is the misconception that immersion is the sole or main purpose of a virtual experience.

 **Fiction versus mechanics**
-- Mechanics can generate tension, relief, triumph, loss, etc.
+- Mechanics generate various emotions such as tension, relief, triumph, loss, etc.
-- The fiction layer creates emotion through character, plot, and world.
+- Fiction layer creates emotion through character, plot, and world.
-- Combining fiction and mechanics together allows us to combine emotions from both sides.
+- Combining fiction and mechanics allows for a more nuanced emotional experience.
-- Warning: Fiction and mechanics can easily interfere with each other.
-- Because fiction and mechanics so easily interfere with each other, many games choose to emphasize one while mostly ignoring the other.
+- Caution: Fiction and mechanics can clash, leading some games to prioritize one over the other.
-- There’s  a  natural  trade-off  between  focusing  on  mechanics  and  focusing  on  fiction.
-Focusing  on  mechanics  allows  the  designer  to  create  a perfectly balanced, clear, and deep challenge.
-But it’ll probably be very hard to find a fictional wrapping that resembles these perfect mechanics.
-- This fiction–mechanics conflict is why some see a great debate between mechanics  and  fiction.
+- A trade-off exists between emphasizing mechanics for a clear and challenging experience or focusing on fiction to enhance the wrapping.
-- Ludologists vs narratologists.
+- The fiction-mechanics debate pits ludologists against narratologists.
-- Fiction  and  mechanics  need  not  fight  (though  they  easily  can),  and  neither one need be given primacy (though one often is).
-Used together, they can enhance and extend each other in ways that each cannot do alone by threading them together into a single system of emotion.
+- Fiction and mechanics can complement each other to create a more powerful emotional experience when integrated into a single system.

 #### Constructing Experiences
 - An  experience  is  the  combined  result of the emotions the game has caused the  player to feel, stretching  from  the  beginning  of  play  to the end.